BernardAttafuah/Syngas-Resources/README.md

 Resource materials for Syngas Graph Analysis

 ##### This repository contains materials used for the Syngas Analysis App.
 This include PFD, P&ID, MATLAB files

+**Disclaimer**
+* This is meant for learning purposes.
+* Please reuse responsibly and make citations as appropriate